English Notebook

 Conclusion Sentence - wrap up paragraph by restating main points and transition to next paragraph

-CER : English Version
+__________________________________________________________________CER : English Version

 Claim: